Skip to content

 The exact Korean-approved product name"Liraglutide" alone hides the indication

-Obesity indication on the local labelDiabetes-referenced generics don't auto-unlock weight management
+Obesity indication on the local labelDiabetes-referenced generics do not auto-unlock weight management

-Pen concentration and ladder (6 mg/mL, 0.6 → 3.0 mg)Confirms titration rhythm carries over
+Pen concentration and ladder (6 mg/mL, 0.6 → 3.0 mg)Confirms the titration rhythm carries over

 First-4-week injection training planAdherence risk concentrates here

-Pharmacy-side pairing of needles, sharps disposal, storage briefingAvoids travel and commute mistakes
+Pharmacy-side pairing of needles, sharps disposal, and storage briefingAvoids travel and commute mistakes

-In-use storage guidance on the label30°C / 1 month rules are easy to miss
+In-use storage guidance on the labelThe 30°C / 1-month rule is easy to miss

-Clinic's 12-week stop-review rulePre-agree what "didn't respond" means
+Clinic's 12-week stop-review rulePre-agree what "did not respond" means

-Total monthly cost (drug + consult + labs)In Korea especially, the drug line isn't the whole bill
+Total monthly cost (drug + consult + labs)In Korea especially, the drug line is not the whole bill

 Supply continuity beyond month oneFirst-dose success without month-two stock is a trap

 The first two rows carry the most weight.
 Forum chatter often strips a post down to the molecule name.
-Your clinic documentation shouldn't.
+Your clinic documentation should not.

 Questions to bring to your doctor